forman/extendit/README.md

 However, the library can be used without
 React too.
 It's only a peer dependency.

+# Highlights

+* Simple, low-level API allowing for complex, loosely coupled application designs offered by dependency inversion.
+* Manages _extensions_, which are JavaScript packages with a minor `package.json` enhancement.
+* Lets applications and extensions define _contribution points_ that
+  specify the type of contribution that applications and extensions can provide.
+* Lets applications and extensions provide _contributions_ to a given contribution point.
+Contributions can be
+  - JSON entries in the extension's `package.json` and/or
+  - JavaScript values registered programmatically in code.
+* Allows dynamic loading of code:
+  - Extensions may be installed at runtime or bound statically.
+  - Code contributions are loaded on demand only, while JSON entries can be used right after extension installation.
+* Provides optional utilities for Web UI development:
+  - React hooks for reactive access to extensions and contributions.
+  - Predefined contribution points for typical UI elements.
+* 100% test coverage of core API.
+* 100% prettier, linted TypeScript.

 # Demo

 To see the API in action, you can run the